auroraji2906/Ego4D_EpisodicMemory_Group19/README.md

   Contains all the necessary files to execute the notebooks of Temporal Localization Models in the directory STEP4_TEMPORAL_LOCALIZATION/.

 - `EXTENSION2/`
-  Contains all the necessary files to execute the notebook of the Extension in the directory STEP5_EXTENSION_LLaVA/.
+  Contains all the necessary files to execute the notebooks of the Extension in the directory STEP5_EXTENSION_LLaVA/.

 - `runs/`
   Contains TensorBoard logs for the training runs of VSLBase and VSLNet models.
 In particular: